swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 ### Use asynchronous deinit as the only tool for `deinit` isolation

 Synchronous `deinit` has an efficient fast path that jumps right into the `deinit` implementation without context switching, or any memory allocations.
 Fast path is expected to be taken in majority of cases.
-But asynchronous `deinit` requires creation of task in all cases.
+And even slow path of isolated synchronous deinit is faster and has smaller memory footprint that asynchronous `deinit`.

 ### Execute asynchronous `deinit` sequentially if last release happens from async code

-That would mean that behavior of asynchronous deinit changes when synchronous function is inlined into asynchronous caller, or part of asynchronous function is extracted into a synchronous helper.
+That would mean that behavior of asynchronous deinit changes when synchronous function is inlined into asynchronous caller, or a part of asynchronous function is extracted into a synchronous helper.
 This can happen due to optimizations, monomorphing generic code or manual refactoring.
-In either case, change in behavior is likely to be unexpected to the developer.
+In either case, the change in behavior is likely to be unexpected to the developer.
 Changes caused by optimizations can lead to issues which reproduce only in release build.

-Sequential execution of asynchronous deinit with last release from sync code could be approximated by adding such objects to the task-owned queue, which would be drained at the end of async scope.
+Sequential execution of asynchronous deinit with the last release from sync code could be approximated by adding such objects to the task-owned queue, which would be drained at the end of async scope.
 Calling runtime function at the end of each async scope can be too high performance cost.

 It could be possible to implement this using explicit API: